|

 A sign at the beach clearly shows the sandy spots between the reefs and marks the area where there are rip tides.
 Lifeguards are on hand to warn swimmers of jellyfish and when the currents pick up.

-Heading out into deeper waters, I was amazed at the number of tropical fish, especially as the bay was crowded.
-The warm water was crystal clear but cloudier closer to shore.
+While not a strong swimmer, I prefer deeper waters, because the sand bottom isn’t stirred up, providing clearer water.
+I was amazed at the number of tropical fish, especially as the bay was crowded.

 While I didn’t snorkel long during my last visit, Hanauma Bay was plentiful with many species of fish.
-I even spotted countless numbers of the humuhumunukunukuapuaa fish.
+I even spotted countless numbers of the Humuhumunukunukuapuaa fish and trumpet fish.

 While my husband, Brian, was afraid of fish and had not snorkeled in decades, he thoroughly enjoyed the outing.
 He felt that Hanauma Bay snorkeling was perfect for beginner snorkelers and families.

 While Hanauma Bay is a bustling spot amongst tourists, do not pass on the opportunity to snorkel there.
-Whether you’re cruising around the Hawaiian Islands or vacationing on Oahu for 7 days, this excursion is an absolute must.
+Whether you’re cruising around the Hawaiian Islands or vacationing on Oahu for a week, this excursion is an absolute must.